Can power lines interfere with satellite positioning systems (GNSS)?

 These should not be subject to interference from the power line unless the line of sight between the GNSS receiver and the satellite broadcasting the correction signal is significantly blocked.
 In this respect, a pylon would be no different to a tree or building - except that because it's not so solid, it's even less likely to cause interference.
 Because the correction signal usually comes from a geostationary satellite, if interference happened at all, it would be in a fixed direction.

-Most RTK systems use a ground-based correction signal, either a local base station communicating with the receiver on a local radio link, an area-based correction signal using radio or mobile phone signals, or an internet-based service.
+Most Real Time Kinematic (RTK) systems use a ground-based correction signal, either a local base station communicating with the receiver on a local radio link, an area-based correction signal using radio or mobile phone signals, or an internet-based service.
 These tend not to be so constrained by line-of-sight, so no interference is expected.

 Right up close to a pylon, there might be some degradation in GPS performance, just as there can be some degradation close to buildings and trees.
 Other than that, there is no evidence of power lines interfering with GPS.